Taffy (candy): Salt water taffy

 Caramel candies are sometimes referred to as taffy (taffy apples), but the caramel is very different from common salt water taffy, though they share a similar tensile quality.

 Ingredients

-Salt water taffy is composed of sugar, cornstarch, corn syrup, glycerine, water, butter, salt, natural and/or artificial flavor, and food color.
-Some examples of flavoring include vanilla, lemon, maple, banana, red licorice, watermelon, raspberry or mint extracts.
+Salt water taffy is composed of sugar, cornstarch, corn syrup, glycerine, water, butter, salt, natural or artificial flavor, and food color.
+Some examples of flavoring include vanilla, lemon, maple, banana, red licorice, watermelon, raspberry, or mint extracts.

 United Kingdom

 In the United Kingdom, taffy pieces are known as "chewy sweets", "chews" or "fruit chews"—the term "taffy" is not used.
-Popular brands of chew include Chewits and Starburst (Opal Fruits).

 Canada

-In Canada, a form of molasses taffy candy, known as "hallowe'en kisses", is produced in time for the Hallowe'en occasion.
+In Canada, a form of molasses taffy candy, known as "halloween kisses", is produced in time for Halloween.
 The candy was first offered by the Kerr's Canadian candy company in the 1940s.
 At the time, a molasses candy was made by Stewart and Young in Glasgow.